 Female elephants spend their entire lives living in large groups called herds.
 Male elephants leave their herds at about 13 years old and live fairly solitary lives, sometimes joining loose-knit “bachelor herds” of other male elephants, leaving at will to search for potential mates.

-Female elephants are called “cows”, male elephants are called “bulls” and babies are called “calves”.
+Female elephants are called “cows”, male elephants are called “bulls,” and babies are called “calves”.
 A herd can consist of 8-100 individuals depending on terrain, climate, and family size.
-Female herds are led by “matriarchs” often the oldest and wisest female in the group.
+Female herds are led by “matriarchs,” often the oldest and wisest females in the group.

-An elephant will have 1 calf (twins are very rare) and the mother and all of the other females in the herd, including aunts, grandmothers, and sisters, will raise the baby.
+An elephant will have 1 calf (twins are very rare) at a time and the mother and all of the other females in the herd, including aunts, grandmothers, and sisters, will raise the baby.